mlarocca/jsgraphs/readme/tutorial.md

 const e = new Edge(u, v, {weight: 0.4, label: "I'm an edge!"});
 ```

-Like vertices, Edges are only mutable for what concers their weight: it's the only field of an edge that can be changed after it's created.
+Like vertices, Edges are only mutable for what concerns their weight: it's the only field of an edge that can be changed after it's created.

 And likewise, edges also have an `id` field, that uniquely identify them in a graph: in simple graphs (like the ones implemented in classes `Graph` and `UndirectedGraph`), there can be at most a single edge between two vertices, so an edge's ID is based on the IDs of its source and destination, and can uniquely identify an edge _within a graph_.